How I Wrote the Powerful Bestseller That Is Boosting Speakers' Self-Confidence

 I COULDN'T BELIEVE MY EYES.
-My book, "How to Become a Super Speaker: The 7 Principles for Speaking with Confidence and Connecting with Audiences," was becoming a bestseller, just one day after being launched.
+With every passing minute of Dec.
+14, 2019, my book, "How to Become a Super Speaker: The 7 Principles for Speaking with Confidence and Connecting with Audiences," was becoming a bestseller - and just one day after being officially launched!

 I had written this book out of my longstanding concern that articles, books and courses on public speaking were overly focused on the speaker and not nearly enough on the audience.

-Some of these endeavors would have you believe that speaking takes place mainly in an empty room, rather than in front of a roomful of people waiting to be informed, entertained, or persuaded.
+Some of these programs would have you believe that speaking takes place mainly in an empty room, rather than in front of a roomful of people waiting to be informed, entertained, or persuaded.

 Determined to write a reader-friendly book that would not add excessively to the public's already high anxiety over speaking, I aimed to give the reader something short and easy to grasp.